kubeshop/testkube/docs/docs/4-test-types/container-executor.md

 ```

 You have to define the storage class name, volume mount path and directories in this volume with test artifacts.
+Make sure your container executor definition has `artifacts` feature.